ualberta-smr/conflict-prediction/README.md

 # Artifact Page

-This is the artifact page for "Predicting Merge Conflicts in Collaborative Software Development" paper.
+This is the artifact page for the ESEM '19 "Predicting Merge Conflicts in Collaborative Software Development" paper by Moein Owhadi-Kareshk, Sarah Nadi, and Julia Rubin.

 ## Content
 Here are the main durectories: